12 Body Hair Removal Myths That a Lot Of People Believe

 8 - Prevent Bumps by Using Antiperspirant After Shaving

-So you just got done shaving using The Plow, but you want to prevent any bumps from popping up afterward.
+So you just got done shaving using The Plow, but you want to avoid any bumps from popping up afterward.
 A lot of our readers ask us if it's a good idea for them to put antiperspirant on the area that they just shaved, the logic being that the antiperspirant will "clog" the bump and prevent it.

 The first issue with this is that it simply doesn't work.
 Razor bumps will pop up regardless of whether you apply antiperspirant on the area that you shaved.
 There's also the issue that antiperspirant wasn't meant to be used on areas other than your underarms unless it was specifically designed for that.